MicrosoftDocs/bi-shared-docs/docs/analysis-services/what-s-new-in-sql-server-analysis-services.md

 #### DAX variables

 This release now includes support for variables in DAX.
 Variables can now store the result of an expression as a named variable, which can then be passed as an argument to other measure expressions.
-Once resultant values have been calculated for a variable expression, those values do not change, even if the variable is referenced in another expression.
+Once resultant values have been calculated for a variable expression, those values don't change, even if the variable is referenced in another expression.
 For more information, see [VAR Function](/dax/var-dax).

 #### New DAX functions